microtrain/bootcamp/16-Ionic/02-IonicApod/README.md

 # Ionic: NASA - Astronomy Pic of the Day

-For this lesson we will run a CLI program called *ionic*.
-The ionic command serves as both an alias for Angular's ```ng``` command and it's own progam as it adds some Ionic sugar on top of the Angualr CLI.
+For this lesson, we will run a CLI program called *ionic*.
+The ionic command wraps Angular's ```ng``` command with additional functionality.
+Ionic runs on top of the AngularCLI.

 ```sh
 cd ~